 Step 1 – Install Exalate on ServiceNow

-You can install Exalate on your ServiceNow instance with Docker, or you can reach out to Exalate to set up a separate node for you.
+You can install Exalate on your ServiceNow instance with Docker, or reach out to the Exalate team via its integrations page to set up a separate node for you.
 I’ll use the second option in this tutorial.

 To learn more about both options, take a look at this documentation.

-Follow the steps, enter your details, and click “Submit”.
+Follow the steps on the page, enter your details, and click “Submit”.
+You’ll receive an email with the Exalate node.

 You also need to create a ServiceNow account with the appropriate permissions.